woanware/shellify/README.md

 shellify
 ========

-This is a fork from the Shellify project hosted on sourceforge.
+This is a fork from the [shellify](http://sourceforge.net/projects/shellify/) project hosted on sourceforge.
 It replaces my own LNK parser as it has more features!

 The main changes I have added are: